 [Happy Friday!
 Got a juicy guest post for you today by fellow blogger and money coach, Christine Luken.
+Is Dave Ramsey right when it comes paying off debt?
+In this article, Christine Luken challenges some of his baby steps.
 I know many of you have opinions on Dave Ramsey, so make sure to stop by the comments after and share them with us ;) I couldn’t help but interject my own thoughts throughout as well – so hopefully you come away with some better insights after reading this!
 Enjoy!]

 Sixteen years ago, I facilitated my first Financial Peace University (FPU) class.